This tutorial will walk you through adding and managing accounts and users.

 You can manage groups via either the UI or via API:

 Due to how we bill per calendar month, there are reasons you may want to wait until the beginning of a month to add users.
 For more on that, see User billing.

 If you're using SCIM provisioning, you should be done at this point because your groups and users are imported from your identity provider.
 You can move to the verification step.

 Otherwise, you'll need to add users.
 In the user management UI, you can see your users and the groups they've been assigned to.

-- To view users and see their groups: from the account dropdown, click Administration, and click User management.
+- To view users and see their groups: from the user menu, click Administration, and click User management.

-- Optional: select your authentication domain using the switcher in the top left.
+- Optional: select your authentication domain using the domain switcher.
 (Remember that groups reside within the boundaries of an authentication domain).

 - To add a user, click Add user.
 Complete the prompts in the UI, including choosing the user type and group.
-Any custom groups you’ve added should be available from the group dropdown.
-If the custom group you choose has had an access grant created for it, once you add the user to that group, that user will have access.
+Any custom groups you've added are available from the group dropdown.
+If the custom group you choose has a role and account assigned, once you add the user to that group, that user will have access.

 To edit a user's group or other details: click on the user you want to edit and make changes.
 For tips on bulk editing and other common tasks, see Common user management tasks.